Stakeholder engagement and key topics by region

 Although Cermaq is 100 percent owned by Mitsubishi Corporation, Cermaq still defines providers of capital a stakeholder group.
 Financial institutions also approach Cermaq on topics related to specific sustainability concerns, and Cermaq strives to meet the needs for information and clarification.

-Through proactive communications, Nation leadership are provided with updates, relevant news and operational information in a consistent manner.
+Through proactive communications, Nation leadership are provided with updates, relevant news and operational information on a consistent manner.

-Through proactive communications, elected officials are provided with updates, relevant news and operational information in a consistent manner.
+Through proactive communications, elected officials are provided with updates, relevant news and operational information on a consistent manner.

 · 4 ISO certifications, (EMS, QMS, OHS, FS)